jonaspleyer/TOV-LE/README.md

 * :arrow_right: SolverLESubs
   * Solve with same substitution as the LE equation

-### Standards
-Plotting Standards to obtain similar looking Plots for all Aspects.

 ## Usage

 Usage for all Aspects is the same.
 Enter the directory and execute the corresponding python file in a python shell.